 During the summer, our students can study abroad with other ABA law school study abroad programs approved by the College of Law, giving them a wider variety of study abroad program options.
 Credits earned over the summer transfer toward the J.D. degree.
 La Verne Law students expand their knowledge while attending classes in countries such Spain, England, Italy, China, Ireland, Russia, and many other locations around the globe.

 Dual Degree Programs

-The University of La Verne College of Law and the College of Business and Public Management offer combined Juris Doctor/Master of Business Administration (J.D. /M.B.A.) and Juris Doctor/Master of Public Administration (J.D. /M.P.A.) degree programs.
-Applicants must meet the admission standards of both degree programs and should check with each College for specific entrance requirements.
-In most cases, students should have a Bachelor’s degree from an accredited school.
-Law elective units may be earned in courses at the College of Business and Public Management after the student has matriculated in the College of Law.
-Similarly, an equivalent of six units can be transferred from the College of Law toward the M.B.A. or M.P.A. degree resulting in a total saving of 12 units for both programs.
+La Verne’s College of Law and the College of Business & Public Management offer dual degree programs — the Juris Doctor/Master of Business Administration (J.D. /MBA) and the Juris Doctor/Master of Public Administration (J.D. /MPA).
+Law elective units may be earned in courses at the College of Business and Public Management after the student has matriculated at La Verne Law.
+An equivalent of six units can be transferred from La Verne Law toward the MBA or MPA degree, resulting in a total savings of 12 units for both programs.

 Applicants must meet admission requirements for each program and should check with each College for specific entrance requirements.
 In most cases, students should have a Bachelor’s degree from an accredited college or university.